+The “S” and “T” type MUST be supported via remote firmware update.
+Via a local update (e.g. in SMM using the recovery mode) all types MUST be supported.

 The SignatureLength field contains the length of the Signature which can vary due to its ASN.1 encoding.

 The TotalCertificatesLength field contains the length of all CertificateLength and Certificate elements.